LegoNN: Building Modular Encoder-Decoder Models: LegoNN for Modular Encoder-Decoder Models

-One of the challenges of using modules across sequential tasks, where inputs and outputs have different lengths, is adapting the output length of an encoder module trained on one task to match the expected input length of another.
-For example, encoder modules from an ASR task encodes inputs in more time steps compared to an MT encoder.
-Naive up- or down-sampling approaches, e.g., pooling or replicating time-steps \cite{libovicky-helcl-2018-end}, cover only integer length ratios which is either aggressively down-sampling or unnecessarily up-sampling output sequence lengths.
+\paragraph{Ouput Length Controller (OLC) unit} One of the challenges of using modules across sequential tasks, where inputs and outputs have different lengths, is adapting the output length of an encoder module trained on one task to match the expected input length of another.
+For example, encoder modules from an ASR task encode inputs in more time steps compared to an MT encoder.
+Naive up- or down-sampling approaches, e.g., pooling or replicating time-steps \cite{libovicky-helcl-2018-end}, cover only integer length ratios that are either aggressively down-sampling or unnecessarily up-sampling output sequence lengths.
 To solve this problem, we introduce an Output Length Controller (OLC) component in LegoNN encoders to enable working with fractional length ratios between inputs and outputs of the same module.

-OLC is a novel application of cross-attention \cite{bahdanau2014neural} between two groups of transformer layers in a multi-layer module.
-Let a layer $l$ be the last one to process an input sequence of length $T$, $X_{1:T}$, which we want to convert into $K$ length.
+OLC is a novel application of cross-attention \cite{bahdanau2014neural, vaswani2017attention} between two groups of transformer layers in a multi-layer module.
+If the output of our modality encoder processes the input $X_{1:T}$ to produce input representations of length $T$ and we want to convert it into $K$ length.
 The OLC first initializes a sequence of $K$ positional embeddings, $\mathbf{h}^{\text{PE}}_{1:K}$,

 where $\operatorname{LearnablePE}$ and $\operatorname{SinusoidalPE}$ are learnable and sinusoidal positional embeddings \cite{conv_seq2seq, vaswani2017attention}.